subie23/ReadMe-ALAKAZAM/README.md

 ## Usage
 - Run `node index.js` to initiate questions
-- When all the questions are answered a README.md file will appear under the "Utilities" folder under the name "alakazamREADME.md"
+- When all the questions are answered a README.md file will appear under the `Utilities` folder under the name `alakazamREADME.md`

 ## Screenshot
 Here is a screenshot of the generated README.md: